MikeBusuttil/kaggle/README.md

 - make comment on Erik's with some suggestions:
   - make sqft of each finish type (instead of 1hot + sqft columns for each)
+  - don't integerize or round everything, keep full precision
+  - impute the quality thingie using slope of a line
   - line 1416: `'40'='1 story unf attic'` should be `'40'='1 story fin attic'`
   - when fixing skew, should you not apply the transformation obtained from the test set only?
     - see https://datascience.stackexchange.com/a/39933